flowsynx/plugin-compression-zip/src/README.md

 ## Debugging Tips

 - Ensure `Data` contains valid file, folder, or archive data in one of the supported formats.
-- Use `FileName` to specify the output or extracted file name if needed.
 - For decompress operations, verify the ZIP archive data is not corrupted.

 ---